scale-tone/az-func-as-a-graph/README.md

 func start
 ```

-Then navigate to `http://localhost:7071` with your browser.
+Then navigate to `http://localhost:7071` with your browser, specify either local path or link to a github repo and press 'Visualize'.

 ## How to deploy to Azure